AppleHair/HankPsychPort/README.md

 		I want to make my own interpretation of the fucked difficulty of Accelerant as a separate download.
 I have some cool Ideas for new mechanics and new animations and cutscenes that I want to add.

-This is going to be the more creative side of the port.
+		Update (0.5.3): I just want to say that I'm not sure I'll actually do this one.
+		I'll probably not do it, but I'm not really sure about it.
+We'll just have to wait and see.

 ## Thanks for reading the README file and thanks for playing this port!!